-Christmas shopping?
-Plan ahead.
-When you shop…... through Amazon, please, come here first?
-Enter Amazon through my search box.
-I'll then get a small percentage of everything you buy.
+Please, come here first!
+Enter Amazon through my search box and I will get a small percentage of what you spend.
 (Pssst - Can't see the search box?
 Turn off your "ad-blocker" for this site!)

 Search Fr.
 Z’s Blog

 - jaykay said Adorista says: “They liked what they thought...

 - Anne C. said Father Z, you would be pleased to know that your f...

 - frival said I believe the point both authors are making is tha...